-Once your jars are packed, settled into the canner, water is added, and the lid is properly in place, you will need to heat things up.
+Once your jars are packed and settled into the canner, the water is added, and the lid is properly in place, you will need to heat things up.
 Turn the heat on (I find it works best to slowly heat the canner up, preventing liquid from escaping from jars from the uneven pressure caused by rapid heating) and wait for the lid to lock into place and steam to escape from the vent tube.

 Tips and Hints:

 - Do not use a smooth glass cooktop for canning.
 The burners are not designed for this purpose.
 You may purchase a separate burner to use for canning, or you may set up a propane burner outside.

 - Do not make big adjustments to the heat under your canner as it is processing.
 Swings in temperature will cause uneven pressure between the inside of the jars and the interior of the canner.

 - It is advisable to do a ‘wet run’ before you start canning foods.
 Put the recommended amount of water in your canner and process without any jars of food inside.
 This will allow you to get the hang of canning without potentially ruining any food or breaking jars.

 - It is normal for a small amount of steam to sputter from the overpressure plug as the pressure builds up in the canner.